Polar Bear Club: Chasing Hamburg and Clash Battle Guilt Pride (2009–2012)

-Death Chorus and Hiatus (2013-2015)
+Death Chorus and hiatus (2013–2015)

 On April 17, 2013, the band announced that their bassist Erik "Goose" Henning had decided to part ways with the band.
-In late February and early March, Polar Bear Club headed over to Australia as part of the Soundwave Festival, tplaying all five dates of the festival as well as club shows with All Time Low and Chunk!
+In late February and early March, Polar Bear Club headed over to Australia as part of the Soundwave Festival, playing all five dates of the festival as well as club shows with All Time Low and Chunk!
 No, Captain Chunk!

 In May and June 2013, the band toured the UK, playing Slam Dunk Festival as well as more intimate shows.
 At the last date of the tour at Camden Underworld in London, Jimmy Stadt outlined that the band would be in the studio recording the new album shortly after returning home from tour.
 On November 18, the band's fourth album, Death Chorus, was released on Rise Records, produced by Will Yip.
 Following the album's release, the band toured with Citizen, Sainthood Reps, and Diamond Youth in November and December 2013.

 In May 2015, lead singer Jimmy Stadt confirmed via social media that the band is currently on hiatus.

 Other projects

 Following his departure from Polar Bear Club, original guitarist Kevin Mahoney joined Hit the Lights.
 Since the breakup of Polar Bear Club, Jimmy Stadt and Nate Morris released formed Wax Bottles alongside Jasmyn Morris and Benny Horowitz, releasing a self-titled EP in 2017.
 Stadt has also played in Shy Tooth, who released the 3 Songs EP in 2019.
+Steve Port opened a School of Rock franchise in Fayetteville, New York in 2024.